omoima/omoima/README.md

 - 👋 Hi, I’m @omoima
 - 👀 I’m interested in scalable solutions, new technologies and data.
-- 🌱 I’m currently learning data science.
+- 🌱 I’m currently learning about data and the cloud.
 - 💞️ I’m looking to collaborate on cloud, web applications and fintech.
 - 📫 How to reach me omoima@student.wethinkcode.co.za.